semrush/intergalactic/website/docs/internal/_get-started.md

 **Component adaptability is enabled for screens smaller than 768px**.

 Use also [Grid](/layout/grid-system/) to build the page grid.
 The component has an adaptive API.
-The adaptivity (css with media-queries) of components can be enabled by adding our [babel-plugin-semcore plugin](https://github.com/semrush/intergalactic/blob/master/tools/babel-plugin-semcore/README.md) for babel.
+The adaptivity (css with media-queries) of components can be enabled by adding our [babel-plugin-react-semcore plugin](https://github.com/semrush/intergalactic/blob/master/tools/babel-plugin-react-semcore/README.md) for babel.

 This is how your **webpack.config.js** might look like: